Decktech

 She Shines in Stormy meta where a lot of rituals and extreme artifact ramp is used as they won't be able to cast what they want as early as they would have wanted...
 Her first Ability really slows down some of the Faster decks that cheat things in play from anywhere be it A High CMC Card that wants to go through with Artifact ramp or early Mana-dorks trying to get ahead...

-She also stops certain Flashback cards with alternate costs (Like Dread Return before the 4th land drop as they can still hardcast it from their hand after a while) or even Counterspells, draw spells or any other Non-Creature spells with alternate costs Like Force of Will, Pact of Negationfoil and Gushfoil...
+She also stops certain Flashback cards with alternate costs (Like Dread Return before the 4th land drop) or even Counterspells, draw spells or any other Non-Creature spells with alternate costs Like Force of WillGC, Pact of Negation and Gush...
+(Decks like Yuriko for example do not like this).

 To be blunt This Ability is at best a Soft-lock with a ticking time bomb unless they don't make their land drops and they get stuck...
 Her second ability is still impactful enough to consider her a threatening Stax piece solely because both of her abilities are an asymmetrical advantage...